stephtelolahy/Swift4Demo/readme.md

 When you define a protocol extension, you can specify constraints that conforming types must satisfy before the methods and properties of the extension are available.

-- Example: print array of menu that tags nothing in common [Burger, Drink, Dessert]
+- Example: manipulate array of things that have nothing in common [Burger, Drink, Dessert], protocol Displayable, Likable

 ### Generic functions